 Sonoma County’s highly flammable vegetation and warm, dry summer and fall temperatures place local communities at significant risk to wildfire.
-Good “defensible space” is critical to minimize the risk of catastrophic wildfire losses.
-By removing dead plants, grass and weeds, residents create a buffer that can help to keep the fire away from the home and allow for firefighters to safely defend lives and properties.
+Good defensible space is critical to minimize the risk of catastrophic wildfire losses.

 Compliance to defensible space standards is required by state and local regulations in all of unincorporated Sonoma County.
 Defensible space standards must be maintained year round.
 Defensible space around an individual home is great, but when all properties in a neighborhood are compliant, the entire community is made safer.

 We encourage you to contact our office with any questions you may have about the program or defensible space requirements.
 Our goal is to work with residents to achieve communities that are better adapted to a wildfire-prone environment.